 Having the right budget in mind when heading abroad can make or break your study abroad experience.
 After all, no one wants to be handing over their last euros for u-Bahn fare only three weeks into your semester abroad!

-While Germany may not be as affordable as say, Argentina, it is a relatively affordable European destination to study abroad.
+While Germany may not be as affordable as say, Argentina, it is a relatively affordable European destination for U.S. students to study abroad.

 There are also a number of ways to decrease your costs abroad, including searching for student travel passes, museum tickets, and more!